blind-contours/CVtreeMLE/README.md

 the levels of a joint exposure are data-adaptively identified based on decision trees applied to a set of exposure variables while flexibly controlling for covariates non-parametrically.
-For more information on data- adaptive parameters see (Hubbard, Kherad-Pajouh, and Van Der Laan 2016). `CVtreeMLE` uses data-adaptive parameters by implementing V-fold cross-validation (CV), that is, in 10-fold CV, the data is split 10 times (folds), where 90% of the data is used to determine rules in a mixture, and the *g* and *Q* estimators needed for the ATE.
+For more information on data-adaptive parameters see (Hubbard, Kherad-Pajouh, and Van Der Laan 2016).

+`CVtreeMLE` uses data-adaptive parameters by implementing V-fold cross-validation (CV), that is, in 10-fold CV, the data is split 10 times (folds), where 90% of the data is used to determine rules in a mixture, and the *g* (probability of being exposued estimator, P(A\|W)) and *Q* (outcome estimator E(Y\|A,W)) estimators needed for the ATE.
 These rules and estimators created in training data are applied to the validation data in order to calculate the final ATE target parameter.

 In order to optimize the optimum bias-variance trade-off for our causal parameter of interest we use cross-validated targeted minimum loss based estimation (CV-TMLE). `CVtreeMLE` builds off of the CV-TMLE general theorem of cross-validated minimum loss based estimation Zheng and Laan (2010) which allows the full utilization of loss based super learning to obtain the initial estimators needed for our target parameter without risk of overfitting.
-Thus, `CVtreeMLE` makes possible the non-parametric estimation of the causal effects of a mixed exposure that both results in interpretable results which are useful for public policy and is asymptotically efficient.
+Thus, `CVtreeMLE` makes possible the non-parametric estimation of the causal effects of a mixed exposure that both results in interpretable results which are useful for public policy and are asymptotically efficient.

 `CVtreeMLE` integrates with the